-You might actually really like what you’re reading and want to share it on your Twitter feed (please do).
+You might actually really like what you’re reading and want to share it on your Twitter or LinkedIn feed (please do).
 Are you going to copy the link of this page, head over to bit.ly, paste it in, get your shortlink, login to your Twitter account, paste your shortlink, come up with something witty and post it?
 I didn’t think so.
 Neither is anyone else.

 2. Ensure your content is mobile-friendly

 People are busy.
 People consuming online content are busier.

 More and more, professionals are consuming content on their mobile devices between meetings, during their commute if they have returned to the office, or during any other small amounts of free time they may have.